Class Attendance Policy Policy

 Class Attendance Policy Procedures

 - Students must attend at least one class or log into an online class by the census date (10 percent point) and submit an academic activity.
-If not, the student will be dropped from the course.
+If not, the student will be marked as No Show (NS) in WebAttendance for the course.

 - Absences do not relieve the student of responsibility for meeting the requirements of the class.